ranedk/tuts/rust/rusttuts/collections-5.md

         // ...
     }
     ```

-    The above is called dynamic dispatche, meaning that rust will not do anything in compile time and resolve everything in runtime.
+The above is called dynamic dispatch, meaning that rust will not do anything in compile time and resolve everything in runtime.
 Also, you can return different types of concrete types implementing the same trait.
-    `dyn TwoDimension` checks for dynamic type implementing the trait
+`dyn TwoDimension` checks for dynamic type implementing the trait.

-    Dynamic dispatch is slower than Static dispatch (don't care so much about this yet)
+Dynamic dispatch is slower than Static dispatch (_don't care so much about this yet_)

 3) For performance if T is large and is being moved around a lot, using a Box<T> instead will avoid doing big `memcpys` (memory copy)